Top DevOps Interview Questions & Answers to Know Before Interviewing

-“How do I interview DevOps engineers” is a one of the most common questions we get at Honeypot HQ.
-The five questions below serve as a starting point for a general, non-technical interview of DevOps candidates.
-Feel free to build and test your own (yes, thats a DevOps joke!)
+“How do I interview DevOps engineers” is one of the most common questions heard from recruiters and CTOs alike.
+And if you’re a dev reading this, now you know what to expect - you’re welcome.
+The 12 questions below serve as a starting point for a general, non-technical interview of DevOps candidates.
+Feel free to build and test your own (yes, that’s a DevOps joke!)

-In your opinion, are there any limitations to the application of DevOps to companies of different sizes?
+3. Are there any limitations to the application of DevOps in companies of different sizes?

-Originally DevOps was associated with smaller companies, startup and entrepreneurial businesses - not enterprise!
+From the beginning, DevOps has been something startups and smaller companies have adopted to scale.
 The leading argument for this has been that a lean and agile methodology would not be applicable on a larger scale.
 Thus, the quick answer to this might be “no.” However, a candidate with a broader understanding of DevOps may note that large corporates, from Toyota to Motorola to L’Oreál, have begun to fully embrace an agile work approach and taken up DevOps.